phuongnt00/Data-Analyst-Portfolio/Online Retail Cohort Analysis/README.md

 - **Interactive Visualizations with Power BI:** Visualize and interact with the cohort analysis results using Power BI for meaningful insights.

 ## Project
+Configure SQL Server using the provided scripts in [here](https://github.com/phuongnt00/Data-Analyst-Portfolio/blob/main/Online%20Retail%20Cohort%20Analysis/Online%20Retail.sql).
+The scripts use a combination of basic and advanced SQL functions to perform data cleaning, calculate cohort retention rates and sales, and finally present the results in a pivoted format for easier analysis.

-Configure SQL Server using the provided scripts in [here](https://github.com/phuongnt00/Data-Analyst-Portfolio/blob/main/Online%20Retail%20Cohort%20Analysis/Online%20Retail.sql) and explore the Power BI reports in the [file](https://github.com/phuongnt00/Data-Analyst-Portfolio/blob/main/Online%20Retail%20Cohort%20Analysis/Online%20Retail%20Cohort%20Analysis.pbix) directory to gain a comprehensive understanding of the cohort analysis results.
+Explore the Power BI reports in the [file](https://github.com/phuongnt00/Data-Analyst-Portfolio/blob/main/Online%20Retail%20Cohort%20Analysis/Online%20Retail%20Cohort%20Analysis.pbix) directory to gain a comprehensive understanding of the cohort analysis results.

 ### Power BI Visualization Preview
 ![image](https://github.com/phuongnt00/Data-Analyst-Portfolio/assets/134161283/fe7888ef-128e-41d1-948e-f96f29fd7c97)